Table of Content +

 What is the RBI Grade B phase 1 exam pattern?

-The RBI Grade B Phase 1 exam is an online objective test.
-It includes four sections: Reasoning Ability, General Awareness, English Language, and Quantitative Aptitude.
-The exam is conducted for a total of 200 marks with a duration of 120 minutes.
-Candidates must clear both the sectional cut-off and the overall cut-off marks to qualify for Phase 2 of the selection process.
+RBI Grade B Phase 1 Exam is an online objective test comprises of 4 sections Reasoning Ability, General Awareness, English Language, and Quantitative Aptitude.
+It carries a total of 200 marks and is completed within 120 minutes.
+To qualify for the RBI Grade B Phase 2 Exam, candidates must secure the minimum sectional cut-off marks in each section as well as the overall cut-off marks prescribed by RBI.

 | Section | Questions | Marks | Duration |